 Install A Cache Plugin

 Another way to speed up a WordPress site is through browser caching.
 Caching means storing website parts so they only need to be loaded once instead of every time a user visits your site.
-A cache plugin is an absolute must have plugin that simplifies the process of website running.
-A handful of great caching plugins are currently available, however W3 Total Cache is often treated as one of the best.
+A cache plugin is an absolute must-have plugin that simplifies the process of a website running.
+A handful of great caching plugins are currently available, however, W3 Total Cache is often treated as one of the best.
 It’s effective and simple to use, there are some advanced techniques you can use here, but to start with, just install and activate it and leave the default options on.

 Use a Content Delivery Network

 CDN is among the most effective ways to absolutely turbocharge the speed of a site.
 Specifically, a CDN (content delivery network) is a high-performance network of servers across the globe that takes all static files from a particular website and lets visitors download them as fast as possible by serving the files on servers as close to them as possible.
-In other words, a content is served from the location that is closest to visitors – if your visitor is from Europe, for example, then your content will come from a server in Europe.
+In other words, content is served from the location that is closest to visitors – if your visitor is from Europe, for example, then your content will come from a server in Europe.

 Reduce the Number of Plugins

 One of the great things about WordPress is the number of plugins it supports, but if you have a large number installed that can probably lead to software conflicts and even cause a website to crash.
 The solution is quite simple – only use what’s absolutely necessary and delete the rest.
 Also, make sure you keep your plugins up to date.
 Besides, it’s strongly recommended to identify the plugins that are slowing a website down.
 P3 (Plugin Performance Profiler) is one of the known plugins showing the impact of some plugins on page-loading time.
-It makes it extremely easy to spot any plugins that slowing down a website and then make the decision about whether to keep them, replace them or remove them entirely.
+It makes it extremely easy to spot any plugins that slow down a website and then make the decision about whether to keep them, replace them or remove them entirely.

 Images take up the majority of most websites bandwidth.
-Being largest files on a site, if they aren’t compressed they can take ages to load.
+Being the largest files on a site, if they aren’t compressed they can take ages to load.
 Luckily there are some great tools out there to compress files.
 WP Smush is a great plugin that automatically compresses images as you upload them to the media library.
-All compression is “lossless,” that means any difference in the quality of images will be noticeable.
+All compression is “lossless,” which means any difference in the quality of images will be noticeable.
 One more nice thing about WP Smush.it is that it works retroactively – if thousands of images are saved in a media library, you can run them all through the plugin, compressing them to a more manageable size.

 Clean Up the Database

 It is a big advantage of WordPress to autosave everything, but the biggest disadvantage here is that a database usually gets filled with thousands of post revisions, trackbacks, pingbacks, unapproved comments and trashed items pretty quickly.
-A database cleanup and optimization tool called WP-Optimize is a solution to the problem, which routinely clears out a database’s trash, keeping the database efficient and filled only with what needs to be kept.
+Database cleanup and optimization tool called WP-Optimize is a solution to the problem, which routinely clears out a database’s trash, keeping the database efficient and filled only with what needs to be kept.
 Of course, when doing anything to your database, always backup first.